MicrosoftLearning/mslearn-sql-dev.zh-cn/Instructions/Labs/04-import-export-data.md

     $functionappname = "YourUniqueFunctionAppName"
     $resourcegroup = "YourResourceGroupName"
     $location = "YourLocation"
-    # NOTE - The following should be a new storage account name where your Azure function will resided.
+    # NOTE - The following should be a new storage account name where your Azure function will reside.
     # It should not be the same Storage Account name used to store the JSON file
     $storageaccount = "YourStorageAccountName"